jaketrent/jaketrent-blog/content/post/testing-react-with-jsdom.md

 By not using real browsers, we're also essentially saying that we believe the problems in our client JavaScript will not be browser-dependent (again, because we're not capturing *real* browsers).

-## jsdom Requirements

-The [latest version of jsdom](https://github.com/tmpvar/jsdom), as of this writing, requires [io.js](https://iojs.org/en/index.html) instead of Node to run.
-If you'd like to run in Node.js instead, the [3.x series of jsdom](https://github.com/tmpvar/jsdom/tree/3.x) is required.

-As [Node and io.js merge in the future](http://thenextweb.com/dd/2015/06/16/node-js-and-io-js-are-settling-their-differences-merging-back-together/), I expect the new versions of jsdom to support the one, unified platform.

 ## The Test Runner

 In my JavaScript tests, I prefer to use the [Mocha](http://mochajs.org/) test runner.
 It's usable in Node or browser environments.
 It has great async test support.
 It has the familiar behavior-style syntax of `describe` and `it` and all the normal test setup hooks that you like.
 Most importantly, it features the Nyan cat test reporter: